acquia/blt/readme/simplesamlphp-setup.md

 Once you have completed the code changes above, you should proceed with testing the configuration of SimpleSAMLphp as a Service Provider connecting to your specified Identity Provider.

-You can do this by navigating to Go to the path `/simplesaml/module.php/core/authenticate.php` on your application to access the SimpleSAMLphp library Test authentication sources page.
+You can do this by navigating to the path `/simplesaml/module.php/core/authenticate.php` on your application to access the SimpleSAMLphp library Test authentication sources page.
 On this page you will need to click the authsource to test.
 It should be default-sp unless configured otherwise.

 If it successfully connects and authenticates it will return you to a page in the SimpleSAML interface where it will list the attributes returned by the IdP.
 Make a note of these attributes because they will be used to configure the SimpleSAMLphp_auth Drupal module.